-The lawyers at MacArthur, MacArthur & Associates, P.C. have decades of experience in limiting liability of our clients in product liability litigation.
+The lawyers at MacArthur, MacArthur & Associates, P.L.L.C. have decades of experience in limiting liability of our clients in product liability litigation.
 We defend against claims by developing solid defenses available under Michigan law when allegations of injuries from defective products arise.

 Michigan courts have long held that manufacturers are not insurers who guarantee in every instance and under all circumstances that no injury will result from the use of their products.
 Yet every year, businesses face claims of injury or death as a result of flawed and unsafe products.